USS Pollack (SSN-603): Service history

 Pollack reported to the Commander in Chief, U.S. Atlantic Fleet for duty, and became a unit of Submarine Squadron 4, homeported in Charleston, South Carolina.
 After shakedown in the Caribbean Sea, she underwent a six-month evaluation as an anti-submarine warfare (ASW) weapon.

 Most of 1965 was spent at sea evaluating new ASW tactics, participating in a destroyer versus submarine evaluation, and practicing an anti-shipping mission.
 Also during 1965 Pollack earned the Navy Unit Commendation.

 During 1966, Pollack was evaluated in coordinated ASW operations.
 She spent most of 1967 at sea, making various weapons tests.
 On 1 March 1968, Pollacks homeport was changed to Norfolk, Virginia, and she became a unit of Submarine Squadron 10, the first all-nuclear attack submarine squadron in the Navy.
 Pollack remained with the Atlantic Fleet into 1970.

 History from 1970 to 1975 needed.

 Following refueling overhaul at Charleston Naval Shipyard, Pollack was transferred to the Pacific Fleet and SubRon-3.
-She made a liberty call in Roosevelt Roads, Puerto Rico and transited the Panama Canal to reach her new home port of San Diego, California, in March 1975.
+She made a liberty call in Roosevelt Roads, Puerto Rico and transited the Panama Canal to reach her new home port of San Diego, California, on April 3, 1975.

-History from 1975 to 1979 needed.
+In August and September 1975, Pollack participated in local operations in the Pearl Harbor area, and then returned to San Diego.

+In 1977, Pollack earned the Battle Efficiency "E".

+In January 1978, Pollack departed San Diego for a six-month deployment.
+She participated in a SEA SIAM exercise.
+Before returning to San Diego, she participated in a special operation.